-The Film screenings will showcase short and feature films along with award winning exceptional adventure documentaries.
-The festival goes far beyond the film medium by bringing together a stimulating array of exciting screenings by a host of extreme athletes, explorers, adventurers and adrenaline junkies to display a true celebration of the wild adventurous spirit.
+Killarney Mountain Festival Film screenings will showcase short and feature films, along with award winning exceptional adventure documentaries.
+The Killarney Mountain Festival goes far beyond the film medium, by bringing together a stimulating array of exciting screenings, by a host of extreme athletes, explorers, adventurers and adrenaline junkies, to display a true celebration of the wild adventurous spirit.

 FRIDAY NIGHT IS BRIT ROCK NIGHT